yohanesnuwara/open-geoscience-repository/README.md

 Follow these steps:
 1. Open the Google Drive link above, or [here](https://drive.google.com/drive/mobile/folders/0B7brcf-eGK8CRUhfRW9rSG91bW8)
 2. Once you open the drive, the folder `Public geoscience Data` will be stored in your `Shared with Me`.
 3. Move the folder `Public geoscience Data` into your `My Drive`.
+Just drag and drop.
 Follow the GIF tutorial below if you feel lost how to do this action 🙂

 <div>
 <img src="https://user-images.githubusercontent.com/51282928/81036756-74108880-8eca-11ea-94c3-041ff4a5cc5d.gif" width="900"/>